acertainbluecat/VRCPlayersOnlyMirror/README.md

   - If you have multiple mirrors and want independent transparency sliders, you will need to make separate materials, render textures and camera's for each of them

 # Caveats

+  - If you turn on Smooth Edge,
+    - Depending on shader used, transparent materials on avatars may cause certain parts of your avatar to be transparent incorrectly.
+(UTS has this problem)
   - If you turn off Smooth Edge,
     - Most transparent materials will appear opaque in the mirror
     - Particles, additive materials etc will have black outlines
   - Transparent materials behind or in front of the mirror may overwrite or be overwritten by the mirror, adjusting the render queue can help, or as a last resort using stencils.

 # Updates

+#### 12th Sep 2022
+  - Added Smooth Edge Toggle (Thanks to xiphia)

 #### 31st Aug 2022